networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 [/proprietary]

-Repeater expands ‘#N’ (or short form ‘#') string in its template to an item number.
-Nested repeaters distinguish their numbering by N number in ‘#N’.
-To escape ‘#’ sign, it must be doubled:
+Repeater expands '#N' (or short form '#') string in its template to an item number.
+Nested repeaters distinguish their numbering by N number in '#N'.
+To escape '#' sign, it must be doubled:
-'##’.
+'##'.

 When the Repeater is used with a generic grouping item (like `GroupBox`) and it should hide empty items, then the grouping item should set the field `"filledCheckItems"`.
 This field should contain